celestiaorg/test-infra/docs/test_plans/README.md

 # Test Plans

-This is a location to record all test plans that are covering celestia's ecosystem.
+This is a document to record all test plans that are covering the testing of Celestia's network.

 A test plan should be good if the following conditions are met: